frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

 /gpfs/data/yarmarkovichlab/softwares/NeoVerse/post_maxquant.py --config template.json
 ```

-Hard part is to modify the `json` file, please locate `maxquant` and `tunable_parameter` section, it's going to intimating at first glance, but most of the parameters can be left untouched (the one I left as na).
-And for now, I assume we will be using the tesorai `quantified_psm` file, you shall (1) remove the file extension (so tesorai will report file.zip or file.raw, please remove the file extension using excel or writing code) under the column `filename` (no underscore), (2) remove any row that is labelled as decoy, (3) and put this processed file as `/path/to/immunopeptidome_raw_data/sample_x/combined/txt/other_alg.txt`, my program will particularly look for this path to pick up the result file.
+Hard part is to modify the `json` file, please locate `maxquant` and `tunable_parameter` section, it's going to be intimating at first glance, but most of the parameters can be left untouched.
+We will be using the tesorai `quantified_psm` file, you shall (1) remove the file extension (so tesorai will report file.zip or file.raw, please remove the file extension using excel or writing code) under the column `filename` (no underscore), (2) remove any row that is labelled as decoy (is_decoy column must be FALSE), (3) and rename this processed file as `other_alg.txt` and put as `/path/to/immunopeptidome_raw_data/sample_x/combined/txt/other_alg.txt` (new parental folders need to be made first), my program will particularly look for this path to pick up the result file.

 ```json
     # technology should be keyed on rna sample name